veho-technologies/medallion-dbt/docs/migrating_to_athena.md

 ### Troubleshooting

-* **botocore.errorfactory.InvalidRequestException: An error occurred (InvalidRequestException) when calling the StartQueryExecution operation: line 16:25: mismatched input ':'**

-  This seems to happen sporadically because of incremental syncs - Use full refresh and it should be back to working normally

-   `dbt run --full-refresh --select my_model`

 * **Not supported in Hive table**

 The Athena adapter creates Hive Tables by default, make sure to specify explicitly in the `_models.yml` config file that you want to materialize with `table_type: iceberg`